dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 <Card
     title="Materialize queries with Exports"
-    body="Use Exports to materialize saved queries within the data platform on a schedule." link="/docs/use-dbt-semantic-layer/exports"
+    body="Use Exports to materialize commonly used queries directly within your data platform, on a schedule." link="/docs/use-dbt-semantic-layer/exports"
     icon="dbt-bit"/>